-Current projections reflect maximum annual debt service (MADS) coverage on the senior and subordinate lien bonds of 2.54 times using the fiscal 2021 floor of nearly \$1.1 billion and fiscal 2023 debt service of \$426 million.1 MADS coverage improves to 2.76 times of combined debt service when including assessment revenue that is available on a subordinate basis after debt service payments on the MBTA's assessment bonds (see Exhibit 4).
-The authority's fiscal 2021-2025 capital plan assumes \$2.7 billion of new debt to fund reliability, modernization and expansion projects, including additional federal RRIF loans.
-Factoring in future planned issuance, MADS coverage remains greater than two times holding pledged sales tax and net assessment revenue flat.
+Current projections reflect maximum annual debt service (MADS) coverage on the senior and subordinate lien bonds of 2.7 using the fiscal 2022 dedicated sales tax amount of \$1.17 billion, and debt service of \$437 million (including general transportation system bonds, senior and subordinate lien sales tax debt and current debt service on the RRIF program).
+MADS coverage improves to 2.8 times of combined debt service when including assessment revenue that is available on a subordinate basis after debt service payments on the MBTA's assessment bonds.
+Assuming no growth in the base revenue amount, and including future planned issuances and draws on the RRIF loan tranches, debt service coverage will remain above 2 times.